Is pumpkin spice really made of pumpkin?

 But is pumpkin spice actually made of pumpkin?
 Well, you may be surprised that there is no pumpkin in the pumpkin spice flavor.

-According to the Food and Wine website, pumpkin spice is the seasoning that can flavor pumpkin pie.
+According to Food and Wine, pumpkin spice is the seasoning that can flavor pumpkin pie.
 This seasoning blend usually consists of cinnamon, nutmeg, ginger, allspice, and cloves.

 This spice blend has been around for a very long time.
-Food and Wine says the spice can be traced back to the 1930s.
-This was when Thompson & Taylor Spice Co. and McCormick & Company came out with the pumpkin pie spice.
-This was a preblended blend that bakers could buy instead of buying the five to six separate ones that they needed in the past.
+Food and Wine says the spice can be traced back to the 1930s when Thompson & Taylor Spice Co. and McCormick & Company came out with pumpkin pie spice.
+Instead of buying five or six different spices, they could buy these premixed blends.

 Today, McCormick’s blend includes four spices: cinnamon, ginger, nutmeg, and allspice, plus sulfating agents, according to Food and Wine.